dimvar/writing/cpp-notes.md

 Only declare an argument that has an object type, instead of a reference or a pointer, when you want to force a copy.
 Never else.

 Don't use `NULL`; its definition is implementation dependent.
 Use `nullptr`.

-RVO (return-value optimization): when a function returns a Foo, in some cases the callee and the caller don't need to have distinct copies of Foo; the compiler is guaranteed to optimize the copies away.

-* In the caller, the result must either be used directly in an expression, or assigned to a newly declared variable.
-* In the callee, the return must either be an expression, or a single local variable.
-If there are multiple return statements using different local vars, RVO won't happen.

-Copy elision.
-When you have a function that consumes a Foo and inside the body the Foo is copied, consider changing the function to take the Foo by value instead of by reference, and skip the copy inside the body by using std::move or similar.
-By moving the copy from the body to the call, the compiler may skip it.
-Rule of thumb: it's easy to apply copy elision when writing constructors, which are often short, and it is fine to not try to apply it when writing other functions.

 When debugging, I usually use `LOG(INFO)`.
 In rare cases when it is not available, use `std::cerr`, not `std::cout`.
 The former is unbuffered (flushed